hbashton/spotify-ripper/README.rst

 -  helpful progress bar to gauge the time remaining until completion

+-  keep local files in sync with a Spotify playlist and m3u playlist file

 -  option to rip to ALAC, a loseless codec, instead of MP3 (requires extra ``avconv`` dependency)

 -  option to rip to FLAC, a loseless codec, instead of MP3 (requires extra ``flac`` dependency)